PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 ..

-Alternative from Texas instruments for 8 - 32 Channels
+Alternative from Texas instruments for 8 - 32 Channels:

 ..